GoodCoder666/GoogleTranslate_IPFinder/README.en.md

 > [!WARNING]
 >
 > The following mentioned libraries are designed for use in Mainland China.
 Consider running a full scan to get available IPs.
+>
+> This part may be outdated.
+Please refer to the Chinese README for accurate information.

 The [official IPv4 address library](https://github.com/GoodCoder666/gtdb) is built into the program and is periodically updated with new features.
 You can sync the latest IP library via `Import -> Online service`.
 Two IP libraries from GoogleTranslateIpCheck are also available (thanks to @Ponderfly).
 The URLs of the three libraries are as follows: